ivsuleman/oregan-test/Q1-answer.md

 ### 2. Input Validation

 - Real-time validation of the user input as the user types. i.e. if the user types an invalid character then the input element border turns red or a pop-up appears detailing the error.
-- Tooltips added to the input fields to provide guidance on input requirements i.e. "Must include @".
+- Tooltips added to the input fields to provide guidance on input requirements i.e. "Must include @", "max/min length of input etc."

 ### 3. Password Management